Pie (monetary subunit): History

-Minting of the pie ended in 1942, though it remained in circulation for a further five years.
+Shell currency had been used before coins became widespread, during the mid-nineteenth century, one pie was equivalent to about 12 cowry.
+The pie had been minted at Alipur, Calcutta but minting of the pie ended in 1942 the year before the Mint was shifted to Lahore, though it remained in circulation for a further five years.
 The pie was demonetized in 1947 as it had become practically worthless due to inflation during WW2.